kalekdev/uni/fundamentals/physics.typ

 == Classical Mechanics

 === Newton's Laws of Motion
-Published in his 1687 paper Principia, these laws describe the motion of objects and continue to serve as the foundations of classical mechanics in the modern day.
+Published in his 1687 paper Principia, these laws describe the motion of objects *in inertial reference frames* and continue to serve as the foundations of classical mechanics in the modern day.

 1. An object remains at rest or in motion at a constant speed unless acted on by an external force. (aka the principle of inertia)
 2. The resultant force acting on a body is the rate of change of the momentum of the object: